5 more arrests as Louvre jewel heist probe deepens and key details emerge

 Experts warn the gold could be melted and the stones re-cut to erase their past.

 Key planning details have snapped into focus.
-Nine days before the raid, thieves stole a truck-mounted lift — the kind movers use to reach upper floors — after answering a fake moving ad on the French classifieds site Leboncoin, Beccuau said Wednesday.
+Nine days before the raid, a mover who owns a truck-mounted lift — the kind movers use to hoist furniture through Parisian windows — was mysteriously booked for a “moving job” on the French classifieds site Leboncoin, a site similar to Craigslist, Beccuau said Wednesday.

+When he arrived in the town of Louvres, north of Paris, around 10 a.m. on Oct.
+10, two men ambushed him and stole the lift truck.

-On the day itself, the same vehicle idled beneath the Louvre’s riverside façade.
+On the day of the heist itself, that same vehicle idled beneath the Paris museum’s riverside façade.

+Online observers have noted a remarkable coincidence: How a plot that began in Louvres ended at the Louvre.

-At 9:30 a.m. it rose to the Apollo Gallery window; at 9:34 the glass gave way; by 9:38 the crew was gone — a four-minute strike.
+At 9:30 a.m. the basket lift rose to the Apollo Gallery window; at 9:34 the glass gave way; by 9:38 the crew was gone — a four-minute strike.
 Only the “near-simultaneous” arrival of police and museum security stopped the thieves from torching the lift and preserved crucial traces, the prosecutor said.

 Security footage shows at least four men forcing a window, cutting into two display cases with power tools and fleeing on two scooters toward eastern Paris.
 Investigators say there is no sign of insider help for now, though they are not ruling out a wider network beyond the four on camera.